 Pete has taken matters into his own hands.
 He has a highly intelligent breed that requires lots of socialization and training to keep her active and thinking.
 Without that, she is headed for a very bad place emotionally.
 He typically doesn't ask if he can bring his dog inside.
 He brings her in and works with her while multitasking and doing whatever his business is in the place.
 If the owners or staff tells him he can't have the dog in there, he takes her out quietly and puts her in the car.
 No biggie.
 But most of the time, everyone is so stunned at the work he is doing with her that no one says anything.

-Go to rally and agility trials where you will get
+Go to rally and agility trials where

 to meet a variety of people with interesting